ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ## Document synchronization

-For the language server to do anything, it's required to "see" the workspace.
+For the language server to be able to do anything, it has to "*see*" the workspace.

 The LSP-specification defines 3 [Document Synchronization](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_synchronization) methods for this purpose:
  - [`textDocument/didOpen`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_didOpen)